itokallad/Flip/README.md

 ```bash
 php artisan queue:work
 ```
-This worker continuously listens for `ProcessOrderJob` and `CheckProviderStatusJob` tasks.
+This worker continuously listens for `ProcessOrderJob`.
 It handles communication with the simulated external provider, manages state transitions (e.g., `RECEIVED` -> `SUBMITTED` -> `PENDING` -> `COMPLETED`/`FAILED`), and implements automatic retries when interacting with fluctuating endpoints.

 ## How to Trigger Provider Failures/Timeouts